GreenWood: Rides and attractions

-The park contains adventure playgrounds, longbow shooting, slides, and a number of rides, among other attractions.
 The Green Dragon ride at the park is the world's first "people-powered" roller coaster, powered only by the weight of the riders.

-In May 2015 the park received £200,000 in funding from the Welsh Government for a new water ride and solar panels to generate 80% of the park's power requirements; the solar panels were unveiled in September and the ride, named SolarSplash, opened in March 2016.
+In May 2015, the park received £200,000 in funding from the Welsh Government for a new water ride and solar panels to generate 80% of the park's power requirements; the solar panels were unveiled in September 2015 and the ride, named SolarSplash, opened in March 2016.

 SwampFlyer ride

-In April 2011 GreenWood opened a 145m zip wire ride called the SwampFlyer.
+In April 2011, GreenWood opened a 145m zip wire ride called the SwampFlyer.
 Less than a week after the ride opened, an 11-year-old boy fell to his death after being wrongly attached to the rope.
-In 2013 an inquest declared the death accidental.
+In 2013, an inquest declared the death accidental.
 Managing director Stephen Bristow appeared in court in 2015 accused of not carrying out sufficient risk assessments for the ride.
 GreenWood admitted breaching health and safety regulations a year later and was subsequently fined £45,000.

 The boy's death sparked calls for more regulations and guidance for zip wire rides.